Victorian fashion: Women's fashions

+The women in what David Cannadine calls "the British landed establishment," the ruling class, about 1–5% of the population, lived their lives in public unless they personally chose to be more private and domestic.
+Besides serving on boards and running philanthropic organizations, they were the leaders of the social world, essential for the political work not only of their own interests but those of their husbands and other male relatives.
+Some wore haute couture, some were very active in sports and took advantage of clothing (and foundations) designed with more freedom of movement in mind and some went their own way and developed their own style.

-Clothes were seen as an expression of women's place in society, hence were differentiated in terms of social class.
-Most women wore a corset over a chemise, followed by a gown or skirt paired with a bodice, blouse, or chemisette.
-The shape of the skirt would be supported by layers of petticoats or, later in the period, structured support such as crinolines or bustles.
-Upper-class women, who did not need to work, often wore more tightly-fitting garments and corsets, adorned with numerous embroideries and trims.
-Middle-class women exhibited similar dress styles; however, the decorations were not as extravagant.
-Working-class clothing was simpler still, with less expensive fabric and fewer layers and trimmings.
-The many layers and the construction of garments made women's clothing was much heavier than today, and more restrictive, especially in the waist (due to the stiffness of the corset) and the shoulders (due to the popularity of dropped shoulder seams).
-The amount and quality of fabric was often a display of wealth.
+Regardless of class, most women wore a corset over a chemise, followed by a gown or skirt paired with a bodice, blouse, or chemisette.
+The shape of the skirt would be supported by layers of petticoats or, later in the period, structured foundation garments like cage crinolines or bustles.
+The clothing of upper-class women, who generally did not do paid labor, was often elaborately decorated with more layers and trims.
+Middle-class women wore less complex dress styles with less expensive fabric and trim.
+Working-class clothing was simpler still, with less expensive fabric, fewer layers and little trim, and sometimes it signaled the work they did.
+Including the undergarments, the amount of fabric in women's clothing made it much heavier and the construction made it much more restrictive than ours, especially in the waist (due to the boning in the corset) and the shoulders (due to the popularity of dropped shoulder seams).
+The amount, quality and type of fabric were displays of wealth and status.